 - Provide geographical information systems support to the private and public sectors.

 - Locate and obtain existing geographic information databases.

 - Gather and compile geographic data from sources including censuses, field observations, satellite imagery, aerial photographs, and existing maps.

-When polled, Geographers say the following skills are most frequently used in their jobs:
+Geographers state the following job skills are important in their day-to-day work.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.